ICT Curriculum Intent

 Enjoy achieving together … by being the best that we can be!

 Our pupils learn best through experiential learning and the ICT curriculum is built around this.
 At Usworth Colliery, we endeavour to give children a solid grasp of how technology impacts on their lives both inside and outside of school.
 This is achieved primarily through providing the children with a varied curriculum that exposes them to current developments such as robotics and micro-computing.
-We also use links with outside agencies, for example Nissan, STEM week and The Platten Foundation, to widen the aspirations of our young learners and offer a range of experiences that put their new knowledge into a real world context.
+We also use links with outside agencies, for example Nissan as part of The First Lego League, in order to widen the aspirations of our young learners and offer a range of experiences that put their new knowledge into a real world context.
 Through this approach, pupils are offered a curriculum which is exciting, engaging and ambitiously designed to allow all pupils to develop skills and knowledge that can prepare them for life.

 To promote resilience and independence our curriculum encourages pupils to adopt a growth mind-set in order to learn from mistakes and develop as learners.
 We want our children to express themselves creatively and, when appropriate, encourage them to be curious and independent learners who see the benefits of making mistakes when learning.